As Vodafone and other networks launch their 5G network, just how much will it change things for your business?

 The dawn of 5G promises to provide faster average speeds that are more consistent, even in areas without great coverage (peak speeds should reach in excess of 1Gbps).
 Interactive apps, games, video calls and live broadcasting should be kept responsive by 5G easily (due to a latency reduction of more than 60%) and making calls can happen without interrupting 4G download speeds.

 The enhancements 5G will bring are particularly exciting for businesses.
 General consumers will enjoy the advancements, no doubt, but it is a potential game-changer for how businesses are run.

 Why?
-Not only does is mean connection is easier and smoother without the added frustration of slow signals, technologically a new world is opening up.
-With the guaranteed transmission of messages in real time, it means services such as power lines, railways and remote surgery are possible.
+Not only does it mean the connection is easier and smoother without the added frustration of slow signals, technologically a new world is opening up.
+With the guaranteed transmission of messages in real-time, it means services such as power lines, railways and remote surgery are possible.